roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© "I bet you've visited her at work before.
+"I bet you've visited her at work before.
 Right, John?
 It must be funny, thinking about it.
 She realized she is of a lower class than most of us, so she went to a job where she serves people their money.
 She is forced to help richer people handle their money.
 She is forced to sit on her ass and give rich, successful people their money.
 I bet there's not a moment that goes by that she's not jealous of those rich, successful women that come through her line.
 She understands her inferiority, so she put herself in a position where she serves those that are better than her."

  "I bet you noticed this when you visited her.
 You saw all of those rich, gorgeous women get their money, and you wished you had married one of them instead.
 I bet one of those rich sluts saw you sitting there, and they couldn't resist saying hello.
 How could they?
 How could they resist a stud like you?
 These rich women, they think they can get whoever they want.
 It doesn't matter if you're married.
 And they hit on you.
 And you were receptive, but resistant.
 I bet you kept turning these sluts away, trying desperately to stay loyal to your wife.
 But then that one slut came along.
 That one who was irresistible.
 That one who made it clear she would do anything.
 That she was a total slut.
 And you were just about ready to walk out with her.
 To get in her Porsche, drive to her mansion, and spend some quality time together.
 To trade up from this nasty life into the good one, with a nasty slut.
 A rich slut who could give you anything you ever wanted.
 But then your wife came along to ruin your fun.
 To drag you back to this crappy place, and your crappy marriage.
 I bet there's not a day that's gone by where you didn't wonder where you would be if you had left with that slut.
 I bet there's not a day that's gone by where you didn't wonder how tight that bitch's pussy would be.
 How much of your dick you could get in her ass.
 Right?"
 Jessica asked.